 Query Editor provides editing space where you can begin typing a query.
 As you type, the editor automatically completes SQL reserved words, tables, and field names within tables.
 When finished writing your query, select the Play button to run the query.
 The Console tab below the editor shows what Query Service is currently doing, indicating when a query has been returned.
 The Result tab, next to the Console, displays query results.
 See the Query Editor guide for more information on using the Query Editor.

-The Browse tab shows queries saved by users in your organization.
+The Templates tab shows queries saved by users in your organization.
 It is useful to think of these as query projects, as queries saved here may still be under construction.
-Queries displayed on the Browse tab also display as run queries in the Log tab if they have been previously executed by Query Service.
+Queries displayed on the Templates tab also display as run queries in the Log tab if they have been previously executed by Query Service.